 In 2004 the Physical Processes Setback (PPS) for the Glenfield Beach Estate was reviewed and assessed by MP Rogers & Associates (MRA) in accordance with the WAPC Statement of Planning Policy 2.6 - State Coastal Planning Policy.
 In 2010 the WAPC released a Position Statement which updated the criteria requirements for calculating the PPS under SPP 2.6.
 The changes to SPP 2.6 related to allowances for climate change.

-MP Rogers & Associates reviewed the PPS requirement in relation to the revised criteria in SPP 2.6 and has determined the 2011 PPS as that shown in Figure 5.
-The eastern boundary of the Foreshore Management Plan area for this Local Structure Plan has been determined based on the revised MP Rogers & Associates Physical Processes Setback 2011.
+In 2013 the WAPC released its updated SPP 2.6 'State Coastal Planning Policy'.
+The coastal foreshore reserve setback has been determined based on the requirements of the updated SPP 2.6 (refer to Appendix 1 - Coastal Setback Assessment report).
+The eastern boundary of the Foreshore Management Plan area for this Local Structure Plan has been determined based on the revised MP Rogers & Associates Physical Processes Setback 2013.